-Has this thought ever cropped up in your mind why franchises keep on showing ever-increasing profits on a yearly basis, while others down their shutters after operating for only a few months?
+Has this thought ever cropped up in your mind why Franchise Management System keep on showing ever-increasing profits on a yearly basis, while others down their shutters after operating for only a few months?

 Occasionally, it’s the franchise location, business model, and the overall marketing strategy that exerts an influence on the success of the franchise in the long run.